mainkoon81/Study-09-MachineLearning-A/README.md

 But..when Accuracy won't work ?
 <img src="https://user-images.githubusercontent.com/31917400/39308440-594fbf20-495d-11e8-97f5-cd51d15696d7.jpg" />

+> Sensitivity and Specificity
+ - Compare sensitivity and specificity with emotion.
+   - Someone who cry for all sad movies and more, has a high sensitivity.
+If I use him as a detector, I am sure I will detect all sad movies even if have (some FP: type-I-err)...Detect More
+   - Conversely, some who is difficult to scare, should be afraid by specific horror movie.
+If I use him as a detector, I am sure I will detect horror movies even if I don't detect all (some FN: type-II-err)...Detect Less

 ### Metric_02: Precision, Recall and F_Beta Score...`f1_score(y_true, y_pred)`
 ```
 from sklearn.metrics import f1_score